top of page

 Daily Practices to Build Self-Esteem and Self-Compassion

-2. Positive Affirmations – Repeat sentences like: 'I am worthy even when I am
+Repeat affirmations like: "I am worthy even when I am imperfect."
+This reinforces self-acceptance.

-3. Mirror Exercise – Look at yourself in the mirror for a few seconds, smile, and
+Look at yourself in the mirror for a few seconds, smile, and acknowledge your presence with kindness.

-4. Self-Compassion Meditation – Close your eyes and silently repeat: 'May I be peaceful.
+Close your eyes and silently repeat: "May I be peaceful.
 May I take care of myself.
-May I know that I am enough.'
+May I know that I am enough."

 Why Self-Esteem Is So Important in Life

 Self-esteem is one of the fundamental pillars of mental health.
-When a person sees themselves as worthy and valuable, they become more resilient against anxiety,
+When a person sees themselves as worthy and valuable, they become more resilient against anxiety, depression, shame, and guilt.
+When we believe we deserve love, respect, and happiness, we naturally make choices that align with those beliefs.

-In other words, self-esteem functions like the immune system of the mind it protects
+In other words, self-esteem functions like the immune system of the mind; it protects us from emotional wounds.
+High self-esteem can lead to several positive outcomes:

 1. Better Decision-Making and Healthier Choices